nigel-tay/cheatsheet/README.md

 2. Application is not able to retrieve data from MongoDB.

-  Double check the your environment variable is properly set, and have the following structure:
+  Double check that your environment variable is properly set, and have the following structure:

-  <mongodb URI>/<database name>?authSource=admin
+  `<mongodb URI>/<database name>?authSource=admin`

-  mongodb://mongo:zafDXoaiuTw80q3bMvqM@containers-us-west-207.railway.app:7018/NAMEOFMYDATABASE?authSource=admin
+  Example:

+  mongodb://mongo:zafDXoaiuTw80q3bMvqM@containers-us-west-207.railway.app:7018/boardgames?authSource=admin